 Achilleus's attitude here is not unique in the Iliad.
 (Compare his remarks here with those of Hektor in Book 6, lines 488-489, quoted in the section on "Fate and Free Will.")
 What makes them distinctive is that they come from Achilleus.
 Do you think that this attitude is consistent with his character elsewhere in the Iliad?
 For a modern literary treatment of death as the great leveler, read W. B. Yeats's great poem "Cuchulain Comforted."
 (Cuchulainn, pronounced "Ka-HOO-lan," is a great hero of Celtic mythology.)

 Aïdoneus, lord of the dead below, was in terror

-One thing's for sure about the Homeric worldview: it doesn't paint any rosy picture of the afterlife.
+One thing's for sure about the Homeric worldview: it doesn't paint a rosy picture of the afterlife.
 (You'll get an even better sense of this if you read the Odyssey, Book 11.)
 So much of our lives is spent wondering about what happens after death.
-Do you think you – or the heroes of the Iliad – would do things differently if they were able to get a sudden glimpse into the underworld?
+Do you think you – or the heroes of the Iliad – would do things differently if you were able to get a sudden glimpse into the underworld?
 (Here's a hint, to make you even more curious to read that book of the Odyssey: in it, the ghost of Achilleus gives Odysseus a partial answer to this question.)